-We also support and promote the use of innovative methodologies, both qualitative and quantitative, to respond to key challenges in the field of education, childhood and youth, such as critical policy discourse analysis, visual and multimodal methodologies, digital teaching and learning, narrative inquiry, co-production (including learners and teachers as co-researchers) and experimental, quasi experimental and, feasibility studies , such as the neuroscience of learning and development.
+The interdisciplinary ECY Pathway welcomes researchers from the fields of education, childhood and youth, language and linguistics, psychology, sociology, human geography, disability studies, critical race studies, and cultural studies.
+The Pathway supports and promotes the use of innovative methodologies to respond to key challenges faced by children and young people, such as critical policy discourse analysis, visual and multimodal methodologies, digital teaching and learning, narrative inquiry, co-production (including learners and teachers as co-researchers), feasibility and quasi-experimental studies, experimental lab-based studies and the neuroscience of learning and development.

 Pathway training and development

 Training provided by the ECY Pathway reflects its interdisciplinary breadth, recognising that a diverse mix of skills and knowledge are needed to research the challenges facing children and young people.
 Training provision in the Pathway is shaped around students’ needs, covering areas such as: experimental methods; participatory research and co-production; critical discourse analysis; visual, sonic, arts-based and sensory methods; digital media methods and data analytics; post-qualitative, post-humanist and affective methodologies; and ethical and political issues in social research, including anti-discriminatory and inclusive approaches to research.